You do not have to be good.

 1..
 You do not have to walk on your knees for a hundred miles repenting.

 The places in your life where you feel resentment, anger, and guilt are where you are resonating with unfinished business from the past.
 Make time for understanding and forgiveness.
 Bring self compassion into your body-mind system with each breath.
 In every moment is the opportunity to see the world in the present from a more self-loving place.
 Your parents, boss, partner, ex- and your earlier evolution of self did the best possible based on self-awareness at the time.
-It is not the experience you had in the past, but your resonance with the event today, that makes the difference between being stuck or moving forward.
+It is not the experience you had in the past, but your resonance with the event today through your thoughts, beliefs and unresolved tension stored in your body-mind system, that makes the difference between feeling stuck or ability to move forward.

 The opportunity is to look at your needs that were not met underneath in the earlier experience, and to bring greater understanding and compassion to the message within that needs support and healing.
 Take the higher lesson and message into your life in the present.
 This will allow you to apply what you have learned to what is unfolding in front of you today.
 It will create greater life energy flow, discernment, and new possibilities.
-For you are only able to experience as much love, joy, feeling of being centered and empowerment in your life to the degree that you are able to feel all of your emotions and to allow them to inform your life.
+For you are only able to experience as much love, joy, feeling of being centered and empowered to the degree you are able to feel all of your emotions.
+Allowing them to create insight, awareness, and inspiration creates the new possibility of healing in your life

 2. Meanwhile the wild geese, high in the clean blue air,